rschristopher/ischristtrue.com/src/ancient-views/justification.md

 Proper justification is a faith which produces good works.
 In other words, there is nothing you can do, no good deeds sufficient to earn your salvation, no works that can justify you.
 Justification, as a legalistic understanding of salvation, can never be through works alone.

+And note that it is not *our faith* that justifies, but Christ's faith that justifies us.

+!!! quote "Galatians 2:25-16"
+    We who are Jews by nature, and not sinners of the Gentiles, Knowing that a man is not justified by the works of the law, but by the faith of Jesus Christ, even we have believed in Jesus Christ, that we might be justified by the faith of Christ, and not by the works of the law: for by the works of the law shall no flesh be justified.

 https://m.youtube.com/watch?v=adr6AD8YduA